 As we hadn’t realized it was technically the end of the Goblin Trail (Blue trail), we still enjoyed the shorter version of the hike.
 Little goblins guided us on our walk giving up pieces of information about the valley and the glaciers that had once been here.
 The Mountain Spirit Gorge Trail (Red Trail) is much longer.

-This is a hike fit for anyone of all ages, including children as the trail is filled with legends of spirits and goblins which guide you on your trek through the mountains offering interesting snippets of information about the woods as far back as the Ice Age.
+This is a family-friendly hike fit for anyone of all ages, including children as the trail is filled with legends of spirits and goblins which guide you on your trek through the mountains offering interesting snippets of information about the woods as far back as the Ice Age.

 As we began our trek, we soon realized that these trails were not clear wooden pathways but instead rocky nature.
 Of all the research I had done, everything looked as if it was a man-made path, easily accessible and didn’t require hard core hiking shoes.
 How wrong I was.
 However, the hike is easy enough for ballerina shoes or even sandals.
 Just be forewarned about rocky sections of the hike.